 All employee compensation goes through the human resource department.
 You’ll need adequate financial insight to determine market-appropriate salaries for various positions.
 You may also need to manage tax and 401K contributions relevant to the hire’s compliance requirements.

-Training, outsourced recruiting, talent development, incentives, and company social activities need to come from HR’s budget.
+Training, outsourced recruiting, talent development, incentives, and company social activities need to come from HR and recruiting budgets.
 Be clear about how your financial skills have helped companies optimize spend.
 Specifically, point out any implementations you made that positively affected cost per hire and time to fill.
 These are HR metrics that have a direct effect on the company’s bottom line.

 Pro-tip: For a thorough understanding of how new implementations in the HR department relates to Dollar value, we recommend signing up for our free online course on Calculating and Proving the ROI of using HR Tech.

 As an HR specialist, you are the custodian of your organization’s collective skills.
-Show prospective employers how you intend to hone their company’s abilities by organizing and promoting your training and development program.
+Show prospective employers how you intend to hone their company’s abilities by organizing and promoting your HR development and internal mobility program.

 If you’ve overseen the growth of junior employees to supervisor or management level, definitely showcase this in your resume and interview.

 Employee onboarding refers to introducing newly hired professionals to the company.
-The onboarding experience you offer is of critical importance to employee retention.
-20% of new staff leave their role in the first 45 days due to a lack of proper onboarding.
+The onboarding experience you offer is critical to employee churn.
+According to recent employee retention statistics, 20% of new staff leave their role in the first 45 days due to a lack of proper onboarding.

 If your onboarding knowledge can lower turnover rates, it will be a significant asset to the company.